m-zest/todo-imageAPI/README.md

 ## Once the app started, we can see all the image and its details which is being stored in the db.

-We can go through a particular image by just typing the name of that image at the end of the url ex ``` http://localhost:3001/Image1 ```
+We can go through a particular image by just typing the name of that image at the end of the url (sending GET request) ex ``` http://localhost:3001/Image1 ```

 ### We can add image by sending a POST request through **POSTMAN**